nearform/the-fastify-workshop/deck.md

 class: branded

-# Step 3: Exercise 💻
+# Step 7: Exercise /2 💻

-- create and register a `POST /login` route in `routes/login.js`

-- validate the body of the request to ensure it is a JSON object containing two required string properties `username` and `password`
+- Change `routes/login.js` to add an auth check:

-- perform a dummy check on the auth:
-  - if `username === password` then the user is authenticated
+  - Perform a dummy check on the auth: if `username === password` then the user is authenticated

+  - If the auth check fails, respond with a `401 Unauthorized` HTTP error

+  > 💡 you can use the [`http-errors`](https://github.com/jshttp/http-errors) package

+  - If the auth check succeeds, respond with a JSON object containing a `token` property, whose value is the result of signing the object `{ username }` using the `fastify.jwt.sign` decorator added by the `fastify-jwt` plugin

+  - Change the response schema to ensure the `200` response is correctly formatted

 ---

-class: branded

-# Step 3: Exercise /2 💻

-- if the auth check fails, respond with a `401 Unauthorized` HTTP error

-> 💡 you can use the `http-errors` package

-- if the auth check succeeds, respond with a JSON object containing a `token` property, whose value is the result of signing the object `{ username }` using the `fastify.jwt.sign` decorator added by the `fastify-jwt` plugin

----

-# Step 3: Solution
+# Step 7: Solution

 ```js
 // routes/login.js